Antiochian/Antioch-Sort/README.md

+<strong>Immediate disclaimer: I am not the first person to have this idea!</strong>

+After I made this algorithm I did some research and found a couple of references to the exact same process that people call "bitmap sorting".
+Its quite an obscure algorithm due to how limited the usecase is, but when it is useful it is devastatingly powerful.
+I also wondered if possibly this algorithm is so canonical and obvious that maybe thats why theres only a few mentions of it on the internet?

 This algorithm uses an array where the size of each array element is encoded not as a number object, but as the array inside an enormours boolean "bit list" array.
-Its very simple, so the code should be self-explanatory.
+Its very simple, so the code should be self-explanatory

-<strong>(Immediate disclaimer: I am not the first person to have this idea!</strong>

-After I made this algorithm I did some research and found a couple of references to the exact same process that people call "bitmap sorting".
-Its quite an obscure algorithm due to how limited the usecase is, but when it is useful it is devastatingly powerful, and sorts in linear time!!!
-I also think that possibly this algorithm is so canonical and obvious that maybe thats why theres only a few mentions of it on the internet?

 This algorithm only works if:
   - Unsorted array contains only integers greater than or equal to 0